How Does TBI Affect The Brain?

 After experiencing a traumatic brain injury (TBI), you may feel confused, disoriented and unsure of your next steps.
 An experienced personal injury attorney can help you navigate the legal process as you seek compensation for your damages.

-At Downs Law Firm, we have spent several years helping clients who survived traumatic brain injuries.
+At Downs Law Firm, we have spent years helping clients who survived traumatic brain injuries.
 We also keep abreast of new medical research so that we can provide our clients with new treatment options, connect them with the right resources and provide answers to their questions.
+When you or a loved one has suffered a severe personal injury, our dedicated team can help you on the road to recovery.

 What Happens In The Brain After A TBI?